microsoft/terraform-provider-azuredevops/docs/contributing.md

 ## Running the provider locally

 **Note** These steps assume you have built the provider locally using the previous steps.
+The samples in the `./examples/` folder use syntax specific to Terraform 12 + and are not compatible with older versions of Terraform.

 #### Configuring the provider